Tom Macie, Architectural Illustrator

 Finally, be as much of a computer geek as you can.
 Keeping abreast of new technologies and maintaining your equipment is vital to sustaining your workflow.

 Thanks for taking the time to answer a few questions here, Tom.
-We look forward to seeing more great work from you on the Cafe!
+We look forward to seeing more great work from you!

 It is my pleasure, thank you for this opportunity.